biktoz/MyAssistant/README.md

 `/url www.github.com` It will open GitHub in your PC browser<br />
 `/search best restaurant in Italy` It will search _"best restaurant in Italy"_ in Google<br />

-# ⛔️ Disclaimer
-1. **I'll don't take any responsibility for the use you will make of this bot**